cf73/agpur/content/collections/products/harmonie.md

 id: ba0a8fed-e6d1-4eae-9666-85de571f4d88
 blueprint: product
 title: HARMONIE
 description: 'comprise 19AWG Ag in a simple twisted-pair geometry finished as a tri-braid.
-It is evenly balanced, affordable, with fine clarity.'
+It is evenly balanced, affordable, with fine clarity, staging, and octave-to-octave coherence.'
 cable_type: interconnect
-updated_by: 63f13f7c-2a11-499f-b033-ad0f353c2031
+updated_by: a00f84a2-73c3-4b20-bc6b-8ff14df49968
-updated_at: 1667592424
+updated_at: 1667834362
 image: neutrik-harmonie-1.jpg
 base_price: 750
 price_per_additional_meter: 600